Aayush-Patel/welcome-to-Python-/README.md

-python codes which i did for my Information Systems class for python for begiiners
+python codes which I did for my Information Systems class for python for beginners